2022 - 2023 School Year!

 Neli Kozhuharova is the founder and the head of the School.

-Valentin Kozhuharov is a teacher of more than 30 years of teaching experience.
+Valentin Kozhuharov is a teacher of 35 years of teaching experience.
 He started his teaching career in 1979 as a primary school teacher, then he taught at different levels of the Bulgarian system of education.
 For a number of years, Valentin has taught at the university department of Philology and that of Theology of Veliko Tarnovo University, and also at colleges and universities in Russia, Hungary and the UK, including work as tutor and mentor in Pedagogics at Teacher training courses.
 Valentin is the author of many books and articles, he is member of a number of international organisations working in the area of education and Christian formation.
-In the last 20 years he has taken part in more than 100 international forums with papers delivered and then published; he is also member of examination bodies to several universities, editor of specialist research journals and consultant in education and European school system at several European institutions and NGOs working in the area of education.
+In the last 20 years he has taken part in more than 100 international forums (in more than 60 countries worldwide) with papers delivered and then published; since 2012, he's also been member of examination bodies of several universities, supervisor of PhD and doctoral students in theology, editor of specialist research journals and consultant in education and European school system at several European institutions and NGOs working in the area of education.
+Most joy (but also responsibility) he's been experiencing in his teaching primary school children in their unsofisticated and trustful attitude to the world around them!

 Zory Burner is a music composer and artistic leader of the vocal ensemble Peregrina EnChantica, thus presenting London audiences to the Byzantine style of Eastern Orthodox chants (in Bulgaria arrangement), as well as to her own music works being part of her different artistic projects.